CSS styling in checkout.liquid

 Policies (refund, privacy, and terms of service) and processing/forwarding pages are presented in a full-screen modal.

 Use warnings to notify the user that the total cost of their order changed before they completed their purchase.
-For example if inventory is automatically adjusted.
+For example, you might add a warning if inventory is automatically adjusted.

 Use clear error messages to communicate errors to the user.